-Up to 1,589,306 shares of common stock are being offered by this prospectus, all of which are being registered for sale for the accounts of the Selling Stockholders.
+Up to 1,226,295 shares of common stock are being offered by this prospectus, all of which are being registered for sale for the accounts of the Selling Stockholders.
 We will not receive any of the proceeds from the sale by the Selling Stockholders of the Resale Shares.
-Any proceeds received from exercise of options or warrants by the Selling Stockholders will be used for working capital purposes.
 We will bear all fees and expenses incident to this registration.